 What level is the course and do I need any particular skills?

 However, please be aware that we will be moving through all levels of space and with a variety of speed.
 Therefore, a good level of fitness and flexibility is advisable.

 You will need to be able to follow & respond to verbal instructions, possibly even while moving with eyes closed, therefore understanding of English Language is essential.

 How will I be taught, and will there be any work outside the class?

-There will be solo, partner and group work.
-The classes are build up gradually, starting with a warm up that prepares for and tunes into the theme of each session.
+There will be solo, partner and aspects of group work.
+The classes build up gradually, starting with a warm up that prepares for and tunes you into the theme of each session.

 There will be moments where we work with improvisational techniques.

 This process (for the most part) does not require a ‘copy the teacher’ type learning, but instead students are asked to physically engage with and explore given instructions to find a deeper connection into their own body, which in turn will act as a base for communication in pair and small group work.